 Who’s involved?
-Campaign actions in Alicante are led by RAIS, a national homelessness charity in Spain focusing on supporting homeless people and developing housing solutions including Housing First.
+Campaign actions in Valencia are led by national homelessness charity RAIS Fundación.

 What has happened so far?
-The city of Valencia held the first Connections Week of the whole European campaign in April 2016.
-Over 280 people volunteered, walking a combined total of 5,800km around the city in 41 teams, many of which included a ‘peer’ – a person who had or who was sleeping on the streets.
-There were 404 homeless people found to be sleeping on the city streets, with 268 completing the survey.
-The data collected showed some significant issues relating to health.
-12% of people had become homeless due to their physical health and 27% had chronic health issues affecting their major organs.
-You can read more of the findings in this report.
+The city of Valencia held the first ever Connections Week of the European campaign in April 2016.
+Over 280 people volunteered, and worked in 41 teams, many of which included a ‘peer’ – a person who had or who was sleeping on the streets.
+There were 404 homeless people found sleeping on the city streets, with 268 completing the survey.
+The data showed some significant issues relating to health.
+More than one-in-ten (12%) of people had become homeless due to their physical health and more than one-in-four (27%) had chronic health issues affecting their major organs.
+More details are in this report.

-RAIS have been developing Housing First across Spain for several years through their Habitat Programme.
-Their work focuses on listening to the needs of people experiencing homeless and supporting them into the homes which are right for them.
-In this video Mario, Libia, Josep, Ramón, Slavey and Pepe explain how Housing First has helped them.
+RAIS have since developed their Housing First programme, Habitat.
+The programme is made up of 330 properties across Spain, including Valencia, and continues to grow.
+Their work focuses on listening to the needs of people experiencing homelessness and supporting them into the homes which are right for them.
+In this video, Mario, Libia, Josep, Ramón, Slavey and Pepe explain how Housing First has helped them.

 In 2019 RAIS have focused on advocacy.
 Their proposals to end homelessness in Spain were published to coincide with local, regional, national and European elections, to get homelessness on the political agenda and eradicate it for good in Spain.
 They also met with Spanish Prime Minister, Pedro Sánchez, to secure his commitment and influence national homelessness initiatives.